RiZZeR99/DSU_Command_Line/README.md

-# Agenta using OpenDSU technology
+# Contact book using OpenDSU technology

 This project aims to provide an application that uses the OpenDSU technologies to manage contacts.